Achille-Antoine Hermitte: Saigon Governor's Palace

 The leg of the T held the reception hall and adjoining ballrooms, surrounded by lush foliage.

 During a coup attempt on 27 February 1962 two airplanes bombed the building and demolished the left wing.

-The president ordered the whole building demolished and the present Unification Palace was built in its place.
+The president ordered the whole building demolished and the present Independence Palace was built in its place.

+Palace of King Norodom in Phnom Penh

+in 1869 King Norodom of Cambodia entered into a contract with Hermitte and a wealthy Saigon merchant named Wang Tai, whose brickyards were supplying the bricks for the Saigon Governor's Palace, to do the same for Norodom's new palace in Phnom Penh.
+It seems probable that Hermitte was the architect for at least some of the buildings of the palace.